-Withholding food for 12 to 24 hours, and providing water in small amounts frequently, can clear the cause of the upset and allow the gastrointestinal tract to settle.
+Withholding food from your dog for 12 to 24 hours, and frequently providing fresh, clean water in small amounts can help clear the cause of the digestive upset and allow your dog’s gastrointestinal tract to settle.
 It’s usually the first line of attack for diarrhea.
-Before you decide on a fast, be sure that your dog is healthy enough to handle it—call your vet if you aren’t sure.
-Puppies and elderly dogs, for example, need nutrients.
+Before you decide to fast your dog for diarrhea, be sure that your dog is healthy enough to handle it—call your vet if you aren’t sure.
+Puppies and elderly dogs, for example, aren’t candidates for fasting.
 Also, a fast may not be appropriate for small dogs who do not have the physical reserves of their larger cousins.
 Always consult your vet if you have any doubt if fasting is right for your dog.

-Diarrhea can lead to dehydration, so make sure to give your dog access to water at all times.
-You may also offer unflavored Pedialyte to help maintain electrolyte balance under a vet’s advice.
+Diarrhea in dogs can lead to dehydration, so make sure to give your dog access to fresh, clean water at all times.
+You may also offer diluted unflavored Pedialyte to help maintain electrolyte balance, but only under a vet’s advice.

 After letting your dog fast for diarrhea relief, simple foods are usually slowly introduced to your dog’s diet.
 Many dog owners start with foods that act as binders, which can help normalize stool consistency.
 Some tried-and-true methods include:

-- Rice water: Boil high-quality rice in a lot of water, remove the grains, and offer the dog the creamy white soup that’s left.
-A splash of broth or a bit baby food will make it more palatable.
+- Rice water: Boil high-quality white rice in a lot of water, strain out the grains, and offer your dog the cooled-off creamy white, starchy broth that’s left.
+A splash of unsalted chicken broth or a spoon of meat baby food can make it more palatable.

 - Plain, cooked white rice

 - Plain yogurt with active cultures can help dogs who can tolerate milk and milk products.

 - Probiotics to promote live bacteria that aid digestion (these are also found in yogurt)

 - Boiled potatoes without skin

-- Plain protein sources such as egg (prepared with no butter or oil) or chicken (without skin)
+- Plain protein sources such as egg (cooked with no butter or oil) or chicken (without skin)

 - Herbs, such as fennel, may have gut-soothing properties

 - Specially-formulated dog foods: Some manufacturers offer sensitive stomach dog foods that can soothe stomach problems.
 You may need to get sensitive digestion prescription dog food with a prescription from your vet.